Burton, Nettleton: Interior

 The earliest feature of the church is the circular Norman font, the lower part of which is formed like a scallop-capital with fish-scale ornamentation above.

 The north aisle, which has three Georgian box pews, is a 14th-century copy of Norman work.
+Julian Orbach, updating Nikolaus Pevsner's guide, calls it "very odd".
 The arches of the nave rest on the round columns which have sculptured capitals, all of them different.
 Here is a fine array of thirty or forty figures and faces below the roof and on the arches.
 Most are human, with a few grotesques.
 Some of them are corbels holding up the roof.
-The bench table (stone bench) on the inside of the north wall is of particular interest and probably dates from the 13th century.
+The bench table (stone bench) on the inside of the north wall probably dates from the 13th century.

 Most of the ancient glass was destroyed by Oliver Cromwell's men in the Fanatique Tymes, as John Aubrey put it, but some fragmentary pieces remain in the north aisle windows, mainly heraldic forms.
 They show Royal Arms, Scrope, Badlesmere, Dunstanville and Paulet among others.
 The families represented were all at one time or another associated with the manor of Castle Combe, though the Paulet arms occur all over South and West England.

 The 14th-century aisle terminated in line with the chancel arch.
 When the aisle was lengthened, the original three-light east window with reticulated tracery was reconstructed in the present 15th century east wall, and the square-headed three-light windows inserted in the north wall, and two in the south wall of the nave.
 Arthur Mee's description of the church in 1939 describes the nave as 'filled with box pews', but these have been reconstructed at some unknown date into pews of a normal height.